-ICT should not be viewed as a stand-alone subject, but a tool to support learning and teaching throughout the school.
+ICT is a valuable tool to support learning and teaching throughout the school.

-With this in mind we aim to enable students to make the leap from users of ICT, to producers of ICT, organising work in a manner which allows them to examine their own performance, and apply skills across the whole curriculum.
+The aim of our curriculum is to enable students to make the leap from users of ICT, to producers of ICT, organising work in a manner which allows them to examine their own performance and apply skills across the whole school curriculum.